You can click on this link for background music as you read this post (it will open in a separate window, then you can return to this page.)

 If you know the tale of the Knight of the Cart (the 12th century story of Lancelot and Guinevere by the French court writer Chretien de Troyes), Lancelot’s indecision between love and duty is immortalized in the one moment in which he hesitates to rescue Guinevere by stepping into a humbling cart.
 In Chretien’s story, Guinevere spurns Lancelot for his momentary indecision–which seems a bit harsh–but, as a result, his love for her becomes primary. . . at least for a while.

 Here in Malory’s story, Lancelot is–at this point in time–a man’s man.
-A Benedict-like figure (from Shakspeare’s Much Ado About Nothing) who bristles at the choice another man makes as a result of his passion for a woman.
+A Benedick-like figure (from Shakespeare’s Much Ado About Nothing) who bristles at the choice another man makes as a result of his passion for a woman.

 This moment also shows the source of this tale in Malory’s book–it doesn’t come from a romance source, but from a chronicle source.
 This is a story of a war campaign: Lancelot’s disgust speaks not only for himself, but perhaps for Arthur and all the men.